Healthcare and pharmaceutical consultancy: An Overview

 - Preparing technical specifications and assistance in sourcing.

-- Evaluation and design for a multi-temperature delivery flow.
+- Evaluation and design for a delivery flow with different temperature requiremnets.
 (This was for all the products for onward delivery to hospitals and clinics.)

 - Recommendations for transport scheduling and vehicle requirements.